-- Denial of membership to a black woman based on her race reportedly not due to the sorority members, but their alumni, which are given far more oversight of chapter operations within sorority structures (beyond “The South”) than most fraternity structures.
+- Denial of membership to a black woman based on her race reportedly not due to the sorority members, but their alumni, which are a greater part of chapter operations within sorority structures (an area many fraternities wish to emulate)

 - An extension process (a sorority establishing a chapter at a new school) that is so heavily regulated, that campus communities can find themselves with chapters totaling more than 300 women and having no outlet to relieve chapter sizes except the slow-growth model of the NPC. (not that fraternity growth is any better. . . it’s like a hormonal teenager trying to make love to anything which breathes)

-Also, let’s acknowledge that a sorority has not been added to the NPC in almost a century!
-The standards and model by which the NPC operate effectively monopolizes the sorority market to the extent that any “new sorority” has a terribly difficult time growing to prominent universities.
-It is nearly impossible for a newly established sorority to gain admittance to the NPC due to the way Panhellenic Councils, campus-based components of the NPC, restrict membership.
+The standards and model by which the NPC operate effectively monopolizes the sorority market to the extent that any “new sorority” would have a terribly difficult time growing to prominent universities.
+Diehard NPC sorority fans may say that NPC sororities fit the needs of college women, but that’s what the beneficiaries of any monopoly would say.

 Just look at this image comparing the NPC members to NIC members and National Pan-Hellenic Council (NPHC – historically black fraternities/sororities) members.